nthucurry/gitbook/knowledge/cloud/azure/apim.md

 Private virtual IP (VIP) addresses, available **only in the internal VNet** mode, are used to connect from within the network to API Management endpoints - gateways, the developer portal, and the management plane for direct API access.
 You can use them for setting up DNS records within the network.

+## Connect to an internal VNet using Azure API Management
+For configurations specific to the internal mode, where the developer portal and API gateway are accessible only within the VNet.

+When API Management deploys in internal VNET mode, you can only view the following service endpoints within a VNET whose access you control.
+- The proxy gateway
+- The developer portal
+- Direct management
+- Git

+Use API Management in internal mode to:
+- Make APIs hosted in your private datacenter securely accessible by third parties, using site-to-site or Azure ExpressRoute VPN connections.
+- Enable hybrid cloud scenarios by exposing your cloud-based APIs and on-premises APIs through a common - gateway.
+- Manage your APIs hosted in multiple geographic locations, using a single gateway endpoint.

+### Prerequisites
+- An active Azure subscription.
+- An Azure API Management instance.
+- A Standard SKU public IPv4 address, if your client uses API version 2021-01-01-preview or later.
+The public IP address resource is required when setting up the virtual network for either external or internal access.
+With an **internal VNet**, the public IP address **is used only** for management operations.

 ## Integrate API Management in an internal VNet with Application Gateway
+By combining API Management provisioned in an internal virtual network with the Application Gateway front end, you can:
+- Use the same API Management resource for consumption by both **internal** consumers and **external** consumers.
+- Use a single API Management resource and have a subset of APIs defined in API Management available for **external** consumers.
+- Provide a turnkey way to switch access to API Management from the **public internet** on and off.

 ### Background
 - 參考
     - https://www.jyt0532.com/2019/11/18/proxy-reverse-proxy